biesbjerg/ngx-translate-extract/README.md

 ngx-translate-extract [options]

 Options:
   --version, -v               Show version number                      [boolean] --help, -h                  Show help                                [boolean] --input, -i                 Paths you would like to extract strings from.
-You can use path
+You
-                  expansion, glob patterns and multiple paths
+                              can use path expansion, glob patterns and multiple paths
-                     [array] [default: "/Users/kim/ionic/ngx-translate-extract"]
-  --patterns, -p  Extract strings from the following file patterns
-                                    [array] [default: ["/**/*.html","/**/*.ts"]]
-  --output, -o    Paths where you would like to save extracted strings.
-You can
-                  use path expansion, glob patterns and multiple paths [array] [required] --format, -f    Output format
+                     [array] [default: current working path] --patterns, -p              Extract strings from the following file patterns [array] [default: ["/**/*.html","/**/*.ts"]] --output, -o                Paths where you would like to save extracted strings.
+You can use path expansion, glob patterns and multiple paths              [array] [required] --format, -f                Output format
-          [string] [choices: "json", "namespaced-json", "pot"] [default: "json"] --replace, -r   Replace the contents of output file if it exists (Merges by default)                            [boolean] [default: false] --sort, -s      Sort strings in alphabetical order when saving [boolean] [default: false] --clean, -c     Remove obsolete strings when merging[boolean] [default: false]
+          [string] [choices: "json", "namespaced-json", "pot"] [default: "json"] --format-indentation, --fi  Output format indentation [string] [default: "\t"] --replace, -r               Replace the contents of output file if it exists (Merges by default)     [boolean] [default: false] --sort, -s                  Sort strings in alphabetical order when saving [boolean] [default: false] --clean, -c                 Remove obsolete strings when merging [boolean] [default: false]